tanmay8506/AsyncRAG-queue/README.md

-AsyncRAG-Stream: Distributed Document Ingestion & Retrieval AsyncRAG-Stream is a production-ready RAG (Retrieval-Augmented Generation) pipeline designed to handle document processing asynchronously.
-Instead of making users wait for high-latency embedding tasks, the system uses a Redis-backed job queue to manage document ingestion in the background.
+Here is the refined, high-impact README for AsyncRAG-queue.
+This version is written to catch the eye of a technical recruiter, focusing on the architectural decisions that make this a "system" rather than just a "script."

+AsyncRAG-queue: Distributed Asynchronous RAG Pipeline AsyncRAG-queue is a scalable Retrieval-Augmented Generation (RAG) system designed to solve the latency issues associated with document ingestion.
+By decoupling the file upload process from the embedding generation using a Redis-backed Producer-Consumer architecture, the system ensures a non-blocking user experience even when processing large-scale datasets.

 🏗 System Architecture
-The project implements a Producer-Consumer pattern:
+Unlike standard RAG implementations that process documents "in-request," AsyncRAG-queue utilizes a distributed approach:

-The Producer (API): A Flask server that handles file uploads and user queries.
-When a file is uploaded, it pushes a job metadata to Redis.
+API Layer (The Producer): A Flask-based REST API that receives document uploads and pushes ingestion metadata to a Redis queue.

-The Broker (Redis): Acts as the orchestration layer, holding jobs in a queue until a worker is free.

-The Consumer (Worker): A background script that watches the Redis queue, loads files (PDF/TXT), chunks them, generates embeddings, and updates the ChromaDB vector store.

-The LLM (Groq): Provides high-speed inference using Llama 3.3-70B for final answer generation based on retrieved context.
+Message Broker (Redis): Orchestrates the job flow, ensuring tasks are persisted and distributed efficiently.

+Background Worker (The Consumer): A dedicated process that monitors the queue, performs heavy-duty PDF/Text parsing, generates embeddings via HuggingFace, and indexes them into ChromaDB.

+Inference Engine (Groq): Powered by Llama-3.3-70B, the system performs semantic retrieval from the vector store to generate context-aware, grounded responses.

-🚀 Key Features
+🚀 Key Engineering Features
-Asynchronous Ingestion: Upload large PDFs without blocking the API or timing out.
+Asynchronous Ingestion: Offloads high-latency tasks (chunking/embedding) to background workers, preventing API timeouts.

+Horizontal Scalability: The system is designed to scale; multiple worker instances can be deployed to process the Redis queue in parallel.

-Persistent Vector Storage: Uses ChromaDB to store and persist embeddings for long-term retrieval.
+Persistent Vector Store: Uses ChromaDB for long-term storage of document embeddings, allowing for lightning-fast similarity searches.

-Blocking-Pop Logic: Efficient worker resource management—workers sleep until a job is pushed to the queue.

-Flexible Loaders: Supports both .pdf and .txt formats with intelligent recursive character splitting.

-Contextual Accuracy: Strict prompting ensures the LLM only answers based on the provided document context.
+Self-Sleeping Workers: Implements blpop (Blocking Pop) logic, ensuring workers consume zero CPU cycles while waiting for new jobs.

+Recursive Character Splitting: Optimizes context retrieval by maintaining semantic coherence across document chunks.

 🛠 Tech Stack
-Orchestration: Redis

-Backend: Flask
+Backend: Flask (Python)

+Task Queue: Redis

-Vector DB: ChromaDB
+Vector Database: ChromaDB

 Embeddings: HuggingFace (all-MiniLM-L6-v2)

-LLM: Llama-3.3-70B (via Groq)
+LLM Engine: Groq (Llama-3.3-70B-Versatile)

-RAG Framework: LangChain
+Framework: LangChain

 🔧 Installation & Setup
-Install & Start Redis:
+Start the Redis Server:

 Bash
 # Ensure Redis is running on localhost:6379